Mental-NV/BookPoint/ACCEPTANCE_CRITERIA.md

 - Dragging on a free time range opens a modal to select service/client.
 - On save, appointment is created without double-booking; conflicts return **409**.
 - Staff must have the selected service in their **skills**.
+- Access: Owner, Manager, Receptionist can create for any staff; Staff may create only for self.
+Others receive **403 Forbidden**.

 **DoD**
 - API `POST /admin/appointments` with validation; integration tests for conflicts and skills.